 ANNOUNCEMENT OF FUNDING OPPORTUNITY

-The Greater Grand Traverse Area Continuum of Care announces the HUD FY2018 Notice of Funding Availability for Homeless Assistance Programs.
+The Greater Grand Traverse Area Continuum of Care announces the HUD FY2019 Notice of Funding Availability for Homeless Assistance Programs.

 The Continuum of Care serves Antrim, Benzie, Grand Traverse, Kalkaska, and Leelanau counties.
-The CoCs Annual Renewal Demand (ARD) is $672,325 with the ability to request an additional 6% of ARD for new projects for PSH for Chronically Homeless, RRH for those coming directly from the streets, HMIS, or SSO specifically for a centralized or coordinated assessment system.
+The CoCs Annual Renewal Demand (ARD) is $1,328,607 with the ability to request up to $66,430 additional funds for new projects for PSH for Chronically Homeless, RRH for those coming directly from the streets, HMIS, or SSO specifically for a centralized or coordinated assessment system.

-New for FY2018 provides for additional Bonus projects for “rapid re-housing projects and supportive service projects providing coordinated entry and for eligible activities that are critical in order to assist survivors of domestic violence, dating violence, and stalking”.
-A CoC may apply for up to 10% of its Preliminary Pro Rata Need or $50,000; whichever is greater.
+In FY2019 the NOFA also provides for an additional $50,000 in Bonus projects for “rapid re-housing projects and supportive service projects providing coordinated entry and for eligible activities that are critical in order to assist survivors of domestic violence, dating violence, and stalking”.

-The collaborative application is due to the Federal Government on September 18, 2018 with project applications due on August 10, 2018.
-If you are interested in applying or for additional information please contact Tina Allen at firstname.lastname@example.org or 231-499-1213 to receive application instructions.
+The collaborative application is due to the Federal Government on September 30, 2019 with project applications due on August 23, 2019.
+If you are interested in applying or for additional information please contact Tina Allen at email@example.com or 231-499-1213 to receive application instructions

 Copies of all of the project applications, the project prioritization, and the GGTACOC